davidejames/davidejames/README.md

-## Data/Software Engineer with a background in Electrical Engineering and Analytics
+## Engineer with background in Electrical/Analyics/Software/Data ##

 Most of my career work has been private, but includes topics such as:
 - Custom OS for embedded applications